patrick-bedkowski/Stock-Prediction-ML/README.md

 <p>

 Another common factor that leads this model to false predictions, is the lack of the ability to predict <b>future demand</b>.
 Without a doubt we can see that the covid-19 pandemic affected many sectors of technology industry.
-One of the effects of the pandemic was increased demand on technology hardware that caused <a href="https://en.wikipedia.org/wiki/2020–21_global_chip_shortage" target="_blank">Global Chip Shortage of 2020-21</a>.
+One of the effects of the pandemic was an increased demand on technology hardware that caused <a href="https://en.wikipedia.org/wiki/2020–21_global_chip_shortage" target="_blank">Global Chip Shortage of 2020-21</a>.
-Companies whose profits are based on production of such technologies experienced increased in its stocks value. <br />
+Companies whose profits are based on production of such technologies experienced increase of its stocks value. <br />
 Events like this might introduce some misstatements into the prediction model.
 </p>